disciple0/notion-gpt/components/guides/try_now_guide.md

 Note: If failed, try visiting the [Billings page](https://platform.openai.com/settings/organization/billing/overview) to add a payment method for your OpenAI account.
 Then, click `Add to credit balance` to add some funds to your account, I recommend $10 to start.
 4. Click `Create` and wait for the model to finish training.
 5. Once the model is trained, copy the model name.
 (It should look something like `ft:gpt-3.5-turbo-0125:personal:notiongpt:<ID>`).
 Add `model name` against `MODEL_NAME` in the inputs section.
+---

-### Once all the keys are added, click on the above `Run` button & enojoy your first step towards that goal! 🎉
+## Once all the keys are added, click on the above `Run` button & enojoy your first step towards that goal! 🎉

-Built with inspiration from [github repository](https://github.com/s6bhatti/notion-gpt) by [s6bhatti](https://github.com/s6bhatti)
+---